 Predicted by Kepler

 German astronomer Johannes Kepler (1571–1630) first predicted that a Mercury transit would take place at the end of May 1607.
 On May 28, 1607, Kepler did observe a black spot on the Sun using a makeshift camera obscura.
-However, what he saw, was a sunspot, but at the time European astronomers were not aware of these imperfections on the Sun and explained them as planet transits.
-When astronomers later discovered sunspot using telescopes, Kepler realized his mistake and published a retraction.
+However, what he saw was a sunspot.
+But at the time, European astronomers were not aware of these imperfections on the Sun and explained them as planet transits.
+When astronomers later discovered sunspots using telescopes, Kepler realized his mistake and published a retraction.

 Black Drop Effect